steinmikey/web-sprint-challenge-adding-data-persistence/README.md

 **Notes:**

 - Run tests locally by executing `npm run test`.
 Tests will be very broken until you flesh out the project sufficiently.
-- You are welcome to create additional files for middlewares etc, but **do not move or rename existing files** or folders.
+- You are welcome to create additional files for middleware etc, but **do not move or rename existing files** or folders.
 - Do not make changes to your `package.json` except to add **additional** dependencies and scripts.
 Do not update existing packages.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.